se7enxweb/exponentialbasic/documentation/ABOUT.md

 - Release framework update to provide composer based autoloads using a free GPL solution from eZ Publish Legacy a script and classes which creates the required autoloads for composer from all detected classes in the installation.

-- Released stable finished work (only small bugs **might** remain) **eZ Publish Basic 2.4.0.0** in 2024/12 as a quite release of a christmas gift from Graham Brookins and 7x to the eZ Community.
+- Released stable finished work (only small bugs **might** remain) **Exponential Basic 2.4.0.0** in 2024/12 as a quiet release of a christmas gift from Graham Brookins and 7x to the eZ Community.

 - Released (as is / example work in progress) **eZ Community 2.3** around 2006.